 - Slættaratindur (Eysturoy island).
 Slættaratindur is the highest mountain in the Faroe Islands.
 If you are lucky to visit this area without the mist covering the view, this is one of the most beautiful hikes you could consider as well.
 Count 2-3 hours.

-TIP: All these recommendations are based on our personal experience and conditions at the time of our visit.
+TIP: All these recommendations for walking in the Faroe Islands are based on our personal experience and conditions at the time of our visit.
 For more practical information for these and other hikes, please refer to the hiking brochure of Visit Faroe Islands.

 Best hikes of the Faroe Islands on the map

-In this map I indicated the starting points for each of the hikes described in this post.
+In this map I indicated the starting points for each of the Best hikes of the Faroe islands described in this post.
 Don’t forget that some of these hikes can only be accessed by taking a ferry, so make sure to check the schedule and prepare in advance.

 Practical tips for hiking in the Faroe Islands